_. Cascade Recycling Center

 • Magnetic belt removes metal - conveyed to load out container.

-• Misting system reduces dust as needed.
+• Misting system reduces dust.

 Materials Accepted (no public drive-in customers)